scipopt/gcg/doc/resources/devs/howtouse/generatevisu.md

 # Plotting

+### Common arguments
+The following arguments are common across all following scripts (except for the performance profile plotter and comparison table).
+\n
+#### Defining the Output Directory

+    -o OUTDIR, --outdir OUTDIR
+                          output directory (default: "plots")

+\n
+#### Parsing without Plotting, Plotting without Parsing

+    -s, --savepickle      parses the given .out-file without plotting -l, --loadpickle      loads the given .pkl-file and plots it

+\n

 ## Performance Profile Plotter: `performance_profile.py`
 Using this plotter, one can generate performance profiles.
-In those, the x-axis represents the factor by which the respective run is worse than the optimal run, while the y axis is the corresponding probability.
+In those, the x-axis represents the factor by which the respective run is worse than the optimal run, while the y-axis is the corresponding probability.
 ### Execution

     python3 general/performance_profile.py FILES